Conditions Inflammation of the inner lining of the heart (endocarditis)

 With acute endocarditis, the patient’s condition deteriorates rapidly.
 The milder form that begins more gradually (subacute endocarditis) often goes unnoticed for a long time.

 If endocarditis is not detected and treated in good time, serious complications and long-term effects can occur – including death of the patient.
-Almost 25% of people who are treated in hospital for infective endocarditis will die either during treatment or later due to long-term effects.
+Almost 25 percent of adults who require hospital treatment for infective endocarditis will die either during treatment or later due to long-term effects.

 Possible complications and long-term effects include: